PrisonTeam/Prison/docs/knownissues_v3.3.x.md

 - Show a message at startup indicating that the new block model is enabled or not enabled

-* **Rework rank permissions to eliminate need to put perms in rank commands**
-- Enhance the PermissionIntegration abstract class to also work with group perms.
-- Add to ranks two new fields: permissions and permissionGroups.
-Save and load.
-- Add a new boolean field to ranks: usePermissions.
-Save and load.
-- Add support for these perms within rank commands
-- Rewrite rankups to use these perms when ranking up, promote, demote, and also for prestiges

 * **Prestige Options**
- - DONE: Reset money on prestige - boolean option
- - DONE: Prevent reset of default ladder on prestiging.
  - Auto Prestige - server setting or player setting?
  - prestigemax - keep applying prestiges until run out of funds
- - DONE: rankmax - keep applying rankups until run out of funds
  - Eliminate prestige ranks - (optional)
    * Would need ladder commands
    * Need to define an upper limit of how many